 Driving distance: 40 km; driving time: 2 hours.

 Today we will visit more of the historical character Dracula.
-We will leave Bucharest and head to Targoviste, the former capital of Walachia, the country lead by Vlad the Impaler.
-We will visit the Princely Palace and Chindia tower, part of it dating back from Vlad the Impaler time.
+We will leave Bucharest and head to Targoviste, the former capital of Walachia, the country led by Vlad the Impaler.
+We will visit the Princely Palace and Chindia tower, part of it dating back to Vlad the Impaler’s time.

 Then, we will head to Transfagarasan, where, before starting driving on the famous mountain road, we will stop at Poenari, to visit the fortress perched on top of a rock.
 We will climb the 1480 steps to the fortress and we will learn the stories relating Vlad the Impaler to this mountain-top stronghold.

 Then we will start to cross the Carpathian Mountains to Transylvania on Transfagarasan road.
 After a few hours drive through the winding road, we will stop at Balea Lake.

 In his book, the writer is saying that Dracula the Vampire attended the sorcery school at Lake Hermannstad, deep in the Carpathian mountains.
 There is no lake Hermanstadt in Transylvania, but Hermannstadt is the German name of Sibiu, the biggest closest city to Balea Lake.